Search for Important Questions

 1. What do you mean by human rights?

-3. What do you mean by domestic violence?
-Discuss the various forms of domestic violence in India.
+3. What do you mean by crime?

 1. When is Human Rights Day celebrated?